hobbyoo/project_test/README.md

 # project_test
-It is a test repository for First Year Graduate Student Seminar in SNU
+It is a test repository